-On October 27, 2000, a federal securities lawsuit was filed against USEC by plaintiffs seeking to represent a class of purchasers of USEC's common stock between July 23, 1998, and December 2, 1999.
+In October, 2000, a federal securities lawsuit was filed against USEC by plaintiffs seeking to represent a class of purchasers of USEC's common stock between July 23, 1998, and December 2, 1999.
 Additional lawsuits of a similar nature were filed and were consolidated.
 The complaint named as defendants USEC, two of USEC's officers, and the seven underwriters involved in the initial public offering of common stock.
 The complaint generally alleged that certain statements in the registration statement and prospectus for the July 28, 1998 initial public offering were materially false and misleading because they misrepresented and failed to disclose certain adverse material facts, risks and uncertainties.
-The plaintiffs seek compensatory damages.
+The plaintiffs were seeking compensatory damages.

 In March 2002, the U.S. District Court for the District of Maryland dismissed the lawsuit.
 In April 2002, the plaintiffs filed a notice of appeal with the U.S. Court of Appeals for the Fourth Circuit.
-Oral argument on the appeal was held on April 4, 2003.
-The Court of Appeals may affirm the District Court's decision or remand the case for further proceedings.
-A decision is not expected until the summer of 2003.
-USEC continues to believe that the ultimate outcome of these proceedings will not have a material adverse effect on its financial position or results of operations.
+On July 24, 2003, the Court of Appeals affirmed the District Court's dismissal of the lawsuit.
+Plaintiffs have a right to petition for rehearing in the Fourth Circuit or for United States Supreme Court review.
+Although USEC has no information as to whether plaintiffs may continue to pursue the litigation, USEC believes that this matter is effectively concluded and any potential filings by plaintiffs will not have a material adverse effect on its financial condition or results of operations.